mtlynch/logpaste/README.md

 If you specify settings for an S3 bucket, LogPaste will use [Litestream](https://litestream.io/) to automatically replicate your data to S3.

-You can kill the container and start it later, and it will restore your data from the S3 bucket and continue as if there was no no interruption.
+You can kill the container and start it later, and it will restore your data from the S3 bucket and continue as if there was no interruption.

 ```bash
 LITESTREAM_ACCESS_KEY_ID=YOUR-ACCESS-ID